processing/p5.js/developer_docs/unit_testing.md

 We use unit testing to ensure that individual components of the codebase work as we expect them to.

-We have a collection of tests under the `test/unit` folder that run in the browser and a collection of tests under `test/node` that run in node.

 ## Running All the Unit Tests

 In the repo root, use the following command in your terminal